 Eleanor Roosevelt, wife of Franklin D. Roosevelt, was the first lady of the United States from 1933-1945.
-That makes her the longest-serving First Lady in US history, serving four terms.
-She lived through the Great Depression, saw Pearl Harbor destroyed and most of Europe left in ruin through Hilter’s march during WWII.
+That makes her the longest-serving First Lady in U.S. history, serving three terms.
+She lived through the Great Depression, saw Pearl Harbor destroyed, and most of Europe left in ruin through Hitler’s endless march during WWII.

-She was born of a beautiful mother, but she herself was incredibly ugly.
-Even she acknowledged she was incredibly unattractive.
+She was born of a beautiful mother, but she herself struggled with her appearance.
+She often acknowledged how unattractive she felt.

 In 1903 when she was still in her teens, she met Franklin and their courtship began.
 In late 1904 she became engaged.
 According to letters sent between them, they seemed to have a storybook love life.
 However, her mother opposed the marriage.
 But that was a moot point as her mother soon died of dyptheria.
 Her father, an angry drunk, had died years earlier.
 Her younger brother and sister had died in childhood years earlier, too.
 In March 1905, Eleanor Roosevelt married Franklin D. Roosevelt.
 They were fifth-cousins once removed.

 She had six kids, five of whom survived birth.
 One, a boy, died post-labor.

 As her husband became more and more involved in politics, Eleanor wanted no part of it.
 First, as he became governor of New York and later the Secretary of the Navy.
 Then, FDR was diagnosed with infantile paralysis – Polio.
 Suddenly she was married to a crippled politician.